Neurophilosophical Inquiries

 conscious states co-relative with smell, taste, touch, audition and

 sight.
-The division in primary, secondary and tertiary sensory areas
+The division of the neocortex in primary, secondary and tertiary sensory areas

 triune ontology with "consciousness",